wspi/bell.js/docs/topics.md

 }
 ```

-All clients available in [clients](clients), feel free to send yours.
+All clients available in [../clients](../clients), feel free to send yours.

 Custom Alerter
 --------------

-Node-Bell comes with a built-in alerter: [hipchat.js](alerters/hipchat.js), but you can completely write one
+Node-Bell comes with a built-in alerter: [hipchat.js](../alerters/hipchat.js), but you can completely write one
 on your own, here are brief wiki:

 1. An alerter is a nodejs module which should export a function `init`: